joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 -	I think Netherlands hands down …
 -	As an academic, I have to recognize that some U.S. universities are leading.
 Top notch!!!
 But, … mostly for the upper class, not middle.

-Netherlands wins again
+*Netherlands wins again*

 So there it is … the discussion has been settled, with the Dutch economic model providing more flexibility for young parents, a cheaper quality public primary and high school system as well as a much more equitable and a cheaper higher education system of very good quality, Joe and Jolien decide to move to the Netherlands….
 Were they will raise their newborn daughter Joelle ……

 # Round 7 moving up in the world

 At this point, you might think that the American model is down and out….
 But, it’s really not!

 After all, one part of the American dream has always been to make it big….
 Not just to be respectable in the middle class, but to break out of it and perhaps to even be a superstar….. a high flyer, a baller, if you will.
 So, let’s see how the two systems stack up when it comes to breaking out of the middle class to the upper class and, perhaps even into the global elite.

 To make this comparison, let’s look at how many people moved out of the middle class and into the upper class in both countries.

-Sadly, the data isn’t perfect here but, in the Netherlands, the Middle class has been growing with 2% from 76% in 1991 to 78% in 2013 (source).
+Sadly, the data isn’t perfect here.
+But, in the Netherlands, the Middle class has been [growing](https://www.pewresearch.org/global/interactives/european-middle-class-calculator/nl/) with 2% from 76% in 1991 to 78% in 2013.
 At the same time, the upper class grew by 3% and the lower class shrunk by 5%.
-Contrast this to America where from 1971 to 2013 the share of people in the middle class decreased from 61% to 51%, while the upper class grew by 6% and the lower class by 4% (source).
+Contrast this to [America where](https://www.pewresearch.org/social-trends/2020/01/09/trends-in-income-and-wealth-inequality/) from 1971 to 2013 the share of people in the middle class decreased from 61% to 51%, while the upper class grew by 6% and the lower class by 4%.

-Indeed, it is well known that income inequality in the United States has been rising and is substantially higher than in the Netherlands, where income inequality has actually been falling (source).
+Indeed, it is well known that income inequality in the United States has been rising and is substantially higher than in the Netherlands, where income inequality [has actually been falling](https://data.worldbank.org/indicator/SI.POV.GINI?locations=NL-US).
 While you might argue this is bad for the middle class, it could also point to larger upward mobility in the United States as 6% of people broke out of the middle class and into the upper class.

 But, there is more to this story, it’s not only that there seems to be more extreme upward and downward mobility in the States the spoils of moving up are also much larger.

-To illustrate this, the top 10% of U.S. earners take home a whopping 30% of all income compared to 23% in the Netherlands (source).
+To illustrate this, the [top 10% of U.S. earners take home a whopping 30% of all income compared to 23% in the Netherlands](https://data.worldbank.org/indicator/SI.DST.10TH.10?locations=US-NL).

 To see what this means for the middle class, let’s go back to Joe and Jolien.
 Let’s say that they built a successful company and that they are now earning a very comfortable 200k income annually.
 In the Netherlands, their effective tax rate would be 44%.
-However, had they moved back to Atlanta, their tax rate would only have been 31.7% (on 163541 euro) and to make matters even worse, had they moved to Miami Beach, Florida they would only need to pay 26.24% in income taxes (source).
+However, had they moved back to Atlanta, their tax rate would only have been 31.7% ([on 163541 euro](https://www.knab.nl/financieel-overzicht/inkomstenbelasting-2021)) and to make matters even worse, had they moved to Miami Beach, Florida they would [only need to pay 26.24%](https://smartasset.com/taxes/income-taxes#Hi1z0OyAse) in income taxes.

 Another factor is that, if you want to make it big as an entrepreneur….
 You also need a big market.